Mind, Consciousness, Jhanas, Samadhis and The Illusion Game !

 Nature of the subtler meditative states ?

 As previously mentioned, the human mind tends to dissipate in certain meditative states, commonly referred to as "No-Mind" states in a secular context.
 In these states, human consciousness fades into nothingness, which can also be understood as our mind becoming attuned to "God".
 In Buddhist tradition, this state of mind is often described as the "cessation of consciousness", known as Nirodha Samapatthi, or even Phala Samapatthi.
 The latter is depending on the level of fruition achieved.
-This is only possible through Vipassana or sometimes even with the natural evolution of our human consciousness due to the merits through several reincarnations.
+This is only possible through Vipassana or sometimes even with the natural evolution of our human consciousness due to the merits/meditation experience through several reincarnations.
 These meditative states sometimes can be compared to the "Nirvikalpa Samadhi" in Hindu and Yogic traditions.
 However oftentimes, the 4th Rupa (Form) and Arupa (Formless) Samadhis can also be mistaken for these fruition states (Samapatthis) and to Nirvikalpa Samadhis due to the lacking of guidance and insights.

 Additionally, there are lower levels of meditative states, or samadhis, in which one can experience deep absorption.
 In Buddhism, these are called form and formless Jhanic states, and they are somewhat comparable to the Savikalpa Samadhis found in Hindu and Yogic traditions.
 Through these meditative experiences, mental activities gradually decrease from lower levels of absorption to higher ones.
-An experienced meditator can navigate through these states in the blink of an eye, while a novice may progress through them slowly, one at a time.
+An experienced meditator can navigate through these states in a blink of an eye, while a novice may progress through them slowly, one at a time.
 Graphically, this experience can be represented as follows:

 Fig. 5.
 Different meditative absorptions (aka Samadhis) and the nature of mind in these states.